Best Property Tax Appeal Companies in California (2026 Rankings)

 Frequently Asked Questions

 California's Proposition 13 limits annual assessment increases to 2%, but reassessments on purchase or new construction can push values too high.
 When they do, you can file a Proposition 8 decline-in-value appeal.
-TaxFightBack ($79) offers the best value for evidence and filing guidance.
+TaxFightBack ($79) offers the best option for homeowners to appeal their property taxes.

 How California Property Tax Appeals Work?